-Dialectical Strategies: Reciprocal vs. Irreverent Communication • Reciprocal Communication: · Give and take; equality · Warmth and genuineness; validating • Use of self-disclosure • To validate or normalize an experience • To problem-solve • To model for the client how to self-disclose • Self-involving self-disclosure Guidelines Validation What is validation? >Communicating to the client that their responses make sense and are understandable within their current life context or situation Communicating acceptance of the client, taking the client's responses seriously and not discounting or minimizing them Why validate? ➤ Invalidation increases emotional arousal, which makes it difficult for clients to process information (e.g. "I know you're angry...") ➤ Validating the emotionally aroused client helps to reduce the intensity of emotions, allowing for new learning and therapeutic change
+Dialectics in Therapy: Activity: ➤ Acceptance versus Change ➤ Your goals for your client versus their goals for themselves >Learning to tolerate versus problem-solving ➤ Observing limits and being available to clients Dialectical Strategies: Reciprocal vs. Irreverent Communication • Reciprocal Communication: Give and take; equality Warmth and genuineness; validating Vise of self-disclosure To validate or normalize an experience To problem-solve To model for the client how to self-disclose Self-involving self-disclosure Guidelines Validation What is validation?
+Communicating to the client that her responses make sense and are understandable within their current life context or situation ➤ Communicating acceptance of the client, taking the client's responses seriously and not discounting or minimizing them

+1

+Why validate?

+➢Invalidation increases emotional arousal, which makes it difficult for

+clients to process information (e.g. "I know you're angry")

+Validating the emotionally aroused client helps to reduce the intensity of emotions, allowing for new learning and therapeutic change

+of emotions, allowing for new learning and therapeutic change

+1

+Benefits of Validation

+>Enhances the therapeutic relationship

+➤ Strengthens your empathy toward the client

+➤Encourages the client to keep going when they're

+ready to quit

+➤ Teaches the client through modeling, how to trust

+and validate themself

+➤ Can also serve as a form of exposure therapy to

+emotions: gives client a chance to feel the feeling,

+learn that it's tolerable and that, in this situation at

+least, their experience will be accepted

+]

+Validation

+Video

+1

-Benefits of Validation >Enhances the therapeutic relationship >Strengthens your empathy toward the client > Encourages the client to keep going when they're ready to quit ➤Teaches the patient through modeling, how to trust and validate themself ➤ Can also serve as a form of exposure therapy to emotions: gives client a chance to feel the feeling, learn that it's tolerable and that, in this situation at least, their experience will be accepted Validation Video Levels of Validation 1.
-Listening & Observing (listen mindfully, active listening) 2.
-Accurate Reflection (so what you're saying is...)
-3. Articulating the Unverbalized (I would imagine you'd be feeling...)
-4. Validate the current state based on history (e.g. of course you don't want to walk down the dark alley, you were assaulted in an alley)
+Levels of Validation

+- 1. Listening & Observing (listen mindfully, active listening) - 2.
+Accurate Reflection (so what you're saying is...) - 3.
+Articulating the Unverbalized (I would imagine you'd be feeling...) - Validate the current state based on history (e.g. of course you don't want to walk down the dark alley, you were assaulted in an alley)